 Great inventions tend to lead to even greater expectations.
 Mapping experienced nothing short of a revolution when Google Maps released its first version in 2005.
 Think about what has happened since then.
 From adding your own location (a precursor to its common use as a navigation system today) to Street View and satellite imagery and real-time traffic data, we’ve come a long way.

 The fact that expectations rise alongside these capabilities is only natural.
-As we see virtual maps, 360-degree photos, and real-time information, we begin to expect more.
+As we see interactive maps, 360-degree photos, and real-time information, we begin to expect more.
 We long for that ‘next big thing’ that will change the way we think about something.
 Businesses, governments, and individuals alike are turning to maps to see their expectations satisfied.

 We no longer want to ask for directions.
 We don’t want to have that print-out or fold-out in our laps as we find the doctor’s office.
 We want a real-time preview of the time it takes us to get there, what it will look like, and what others say about the place we’re going.
 The ability of modern maps to satisfy all of these needs plays a major role in their increasing dominance.